 Semi-autonomous cars are already being used or tested across America: in California, Texas, Washington, and Arizona, for example.
 In dry, sunny California or Texas, there’s little chance of a self-driving car needing to navigate hazardous weather.
 But how would the vehicle fare in areas more likely to be hit by fog, rain, or snow?

-With so many semi-autonomous, self-driving cars already on the road – and more accidents like the fatal Tesla crash are just waiting to happen – it’s crucial that automakers find out the answer to this question sooner, rather than later.
+With so many semi-autonomous, self-driving cars already on the road — and more crashes involving Tesla autopilot or self-driving cars are just waiting to happen — it’s crucial that automakers find out the answer to this question sooner, rather than later.

 “It’s one thing for a car to drive itself in perfect weather,” said Jim McBride, Ford’s technical leader for autonomous vehicles.
 “It’s quite another to do so when the car’s sensors can’t see the road because it’s covered in snow.
 Weather isn’t perfect, and that’s why we’re testing autonomous vehicles in wintry conditions – for the roughly 70 percent of United States residents who live in snowy regions.”

 Tests are currently being carried out by Google, Ford, and even Uber, as well as Tesla.
 The next step is for self-driving vehicles to “learn” how to deal with weather that can reduce visibility to zero.

 Is Current Technology Good Enough?

 Most drivers know that driving safely in bad weather means taking more precautions.